 In the Global Britain debate on 3 February Raab boasted that Britain will be an even stronger force for good in the world.
-“Our guiding lights will remain the values of democracy, human rights and the international rule of law”.
+“Our guiding lights will remain the values of democracy, human rights, and the international rule of law”.
 Whereupon Alistair Carmichael (LibDem) asked: “If the concept of a global Britain is to have any meaning and value, surely it must have respect for human rights and international rules-based order at its heart.
 With that in mind, will the Foreign Secretary reconsider the unqualified support he gave to President Trump last week in respect of the so-called peace plan for Palestine?
 Will the right hon.
 Gentleman repudiate the proposed annexation of the West Bank and at long last support the recognition of a Palestinian state?”

 Raab replied: “The one thing that the plan put forward by the US included was a recognition of and commitment to a two-state solution.
-We have been absolutely clear that that is the only way in which the conflict can be resolved….
-Rather than just rejecting the plan, it is important that we try to bring the parties together around the negotiating table.
+We have been absolutely clear that that is the only way in which the conflict can be resolved… Rather than just rejecting the plan, it is important that we try to bring the parties together around the negotiating table.
 That is the only path to peace and to a two-state solution.”

-Then Foreign Office minister Lord Ahmad, in a debate on the Israel-Palestine conflict in March, said: “The UK Government have made it clear that, before taking part in any peaceful negotiations on the two-state solution, any party at the negotiating table needs to agree the right of Israel to exist.”
+Then Foreign Office minister Lord Ahmad, in a debate on the Israel-Palestine conflict in March, said: “The UK Government have made it clear that, before taking part in any peaceful negotiations on the two-state solution, any party at the negotiating table needs to agree on the right of Israel to exist.”
 But what about Palestine’s right to exist?
 Lord Ahmad must know that he’s talking about the fate of his Muslim brothers and sisters, not to mention the Christian communities there.
-On the basis of what he says, wouldn’t the UK Government’s continuing refusal to recognise a Palestinian state bar us from the peace process?
+On the basis of what he says, wouldn’t the UK Government’s continuing refusal to recognize a Palestinian state bar us from the peace process?

 Raab, by now, ought to be extremely skeptical of any two-state solution given the many irreversible facts on the ground that Israel has been allowed to create with impunity.
-And he would know better than most how many times the sides have come to the table for lopsided ‘negotiations’ and how the Israelis never honour the agreements they make.
+And he would know better than most how many times the sides have come to the table for lopsided ‘negotiations’ and how the Israelis never honor the agreements they make.

-And what would a two state solution look like?
+And what would a two-state solution look like?
 Yeah, too messy to describe.
 So why keep pushing it as the only answer?
 Netanyahu has said repeatedly that there will be no Palestinian state during his tenure as Israel’s prime minister.
-Furthermore there’s no prospect of Israel willingly giving up the Palestinian territory it illegally occupied and effectively annexed in 1967 and which must be returned if Palestinians are ever to enjoy their universal right to freedom and independence.
+Furthermore, there’s no prospect of Israel willingly giving up the Palestinian territory it illegally occupied and effectively annexed in 1967 and which must be returned if Palestinians are ever to enjoy their universal right to freedom and independence.

-Netanyahu has declared: “We will not withdraw from one inch….
-There will be no more uprooting of settlements in the land of Israel….
-This is the inheritance of our ancestors.
-This is our land….
-We are here to stay forever.”
+Netanyahu has declared: “We will not withdraw from one inch… There will be no more uprooting of settlements in the land of Israel… This is the inheritance of our ancestors.
+This is our land… We are here to stay forever.”
 Read his lips.

 The question is: what ancestral links do he and his partners-in-crime have to the biblical land of Israel?
 Zionist leaders before Netanyahu broadcast their fraudulent claims to the land and bragged about their evil plan to seize it.
 It has been well advertised and, to a large extent, already implemented.
 Even if Netanyahu wanted a two-state solution he would be opposed by his own party and the others making up his ruling coalition, virtually all of which stand against Palestinians having a state of their own.